 GENC 713 - Prenatal Genetics (2).
-This 2-credit course (half-semester) provides an introduction to the practice of prenatal genetic counseling, including typical pregnancy experiences, indications for referral, preconceptual and prenatal screening modalities, prenatal diagnostic testing, ultrasound anomalies, teratogenic exposures, assisted reproductive technologies, and fetal therapy.
+This 2-credit course (half-term) provides an introduction to the practice of prenatal genetic counseling, including typical pregnancy experiences, indications for referral, preconceptual and prenatal screening modalities, prenatal diagnostic testing, ultrasound anomalies, teratogenic exposures, assisted reproductive technologies, and fetal therapy.
 C - GENC 721.

 GENC 714 - Psychosocial Impact of Genetic Disease (3).
-Development of more advanced counseling skills, with emphasis on genetic counseling strategies and techniques and appreciation of psychosocial impacts of genetic disease across the lifespan, dynamics of grief and bereavement, and crisis intervention.
+This course supports the development of more advanced counseling skills, with emphasis on genetic counseling strategies and techniques and appreciation of psychosocial impacts of genetic disease across the lifespan, dynamics of grief and bereavement, and crisis intervention.
 P - GENC 701 and ARCH 703, or POI.